KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 **Competition as operative principle.** The entropy-forward social field treats competition — the testing of one participant against another for relative advantage — as the organizing principle of interaction.
 This is E₇ ♫⁻ (Dissonance) operationalized at social scale.
 Participants are not harmonized; they are ranked.
 Value is assigned through comparison, not through structural function.

-**Domination as governance mode.** The social field's institutional architecture operates through hierarchy predicated on control — the concentration of decision-making authority in structures that enforce compliance rather than facilitating coherence.
+**Coercion as governance mode.** The social field's institutional architecture operates through hierarchy predicated on control — the concentration of decision-making authority in structures that enforce compliance rather than facilitating coherence.
 This is the Rival Architect (IL₄, IDP / IDL — 🪫 Psychea / 🫥 Nyxea) institutional form: counterfeit architectures that present structural order while operating through entropic inversion.

 **Value judgment as social currency.** The entropy-forward field substitutes value judgment for structural discernment.
 Beings are evaluated not by their structural function within the ecology of awareness but by their conformity to the prevailing normative configuration.
 Worth is assigned through the oscillating midrange as implicit standard — deviation from which is pathologized, punished, or erased.